 What does the contrast of satin and polished finishes mean?

-See also: all earring collection · Anima Mundi handcrafted jewelry.
+See also: all earrings collection · Anima Mundi handcrafted jewelry.